MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Deploying-Microsoft-Dynamics-NAV-Using-ClickOnce.md

 11. Update the deployment manifest.

-    1. Change the directory to *C:\\fileshare\\clickonce\\Deployment*.
+    1. At the command promt, change the directory to ClickOnce *Deployment* folder, for example, *C:\\fileshare\\clickonce\\Deployment*.

-    2. Change the link to the application manifest and update its hash value.
+    2. Run this command to change the link to the application manifest and update its hash value.

          `mage.exe -update Microsoft.Dynamics.Nav.Client.application -appmanifest ApplicationFiles\Microsoft.Dynamics.Nav.Client.exe.manifest -appcodebase \\fileshare\clickonce\Deployment\ApplicationFiles\Microsoft.Dynamics.Nav.Client.exe.manifest`

     3. Open Microsoft.Dynamics.Nav.Client.application in Notepad, and do the following:

-        1. Adjust the `assembly.assemblyIdentity.name` so that it is unique.
+        1. Adjust the `assemblyIdentity name=` value so that it is unique.
 For example, you could add the customer’s name to the name, and if you deploy a test and a production server for the customer, then you could add **production** or **test** to the name.
 You should never change this value after end users have used it to install the [!INCLUDE[navnow](includes/navnow_md.md)] client.
 The value will not be shown to end users.

-        2. Adjust the description contents as appropriate.
-For example, you could change the publisher to be "Microsoft Corporation and \<your company name>", and change the product to be "[!INCLUDE[navnowlong](includes/navnowlong_md.md)] for \<customer name>".
+        2. Adjust the `description` contents as appropriate.
+For example, you could change the `publisher` to be "Microsoft Corporation and \<your company name>", and change the `product` to be "[!INCLUDE[navnowlong](includes/navnowlong_md.md)] for \<customer name>".
 These are the names that the end user will see.

         3. Change the link in `deploymentProvider` to *\\\\fileshare\\clickonce\\Deployment\\Microsoft.Dynamics.Nav.Client.application*.
 As you can see, it is now pointing to itself so that it is possible to check for updates.